sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/backend.md

 The Sensu backend is available for Ubuntu/Debian and RHEL/CentOS distributions of Linux.
 See the [installation guide][1] to install the backend.

+## Backend transport

+The Sensu backend is powered by an embedded [WebSocket][30] transport mechanism for communication with the Sensu agent.
+The backend publishes specific checks for each agent to execute via the transport.
+Sensu agents execute the checks the backend sends to their subscriptions locally for their entities and publish check results back to the transport to be processed by a Sensu backend.

+Sensu agents authenticate to the Sensu backend via transport by either [built-in username and password][34] or [mutual transport layer security (mTLS)][31] authentication.

+To secure the WebSocket transport, first [generate the certificates][32] you will need to set up transport layer security (TLS).
+Then, [secure Sensu][33] to configure mTLS and make Sensu production-ready.

+Read the [Sensu architecture overview][35] for a diagram that includes the WebSocket transport.

 ## Create event pipelines

 Sensu backend event pipelines process observation data and executes event filters, mutators, and handlers.